-Identification of metallic underground utilities with electrical continuity: Utilizing electromagnetic transmitters and receivers to locate conductive utilities like Phone, Gas, TV, Sewer, Water, Storm, Electrical Etc…
+Identification of metallic underground utilities with electrical continuity: Utilizing electromagnetic transmitters and receivers to locate conductive utilities like Phone, Gas, Cable/TV, Sewer, Water, Storm, Electrical Etc…

 An active signal is a signal that has been artificially generated by an external source.
 Active radio detection methods can allow different services such as telephone and electric to be individually identified.
 Active methods involve the use of a transmitter.
 The transmitter can either be used for direct connection or for induction.
 Direct connection involves the application of an active signal to a conductor using a clip or clamp.
 Induction involves a signal being radiated from the internal antenna of the transmitter which is induced to any conductors in the vicinity and re-radiated.
 Generally 8, 33, 65 or 83KHz frequencies are used.
 It is often possible to determine the depth of the service in these modes.